 St Petersburg, Florida, USA.
-We lease 3,200 sq. ft. of business premises (comprising assembly, testing facilities and office space) located at 100 14th Avenue South, St Petersburg, Florida.
+We lease 2,544 square feet of business premises (comprising assembly, testing facilities and office space) located at 1601 Third Street South, St. Petersburg, Florida.
 The space houses our US Sales, Marketing and Production staff and is located close to the University of South Florida, which is convenient for conducting trials and demonstrations of our products.
-The lease, which is renewable at the option of the tenant, expires on March 31, 2009 and provides for a rental of \$48,792 per annum (excluding utilities).
+The lease expires on March 26, 2010 and provides for a rental of \$32,305 per annum (excluding utilities).

 Washington, DC, USA.
-We lease office premises located at 700 13th Street, N.W, Washington, D.C.
-20005 (10th Floor).
+We lease office premises located at 700 13 th Street, N.W, Washington, DC 20005 (10th Floor).
 This space comprises 186 square feet and houses our Government Relations operations.
-The lease provides for a rental of \$854.37 per month and expires on January 31, 2012 but can be terminated by us with 30 days' notice at any point.
+The lease provides for a rental of \$854 per month and expires on January 31, 2012 but can be terminated by us with 30 days' notice at any point.

 Salt Lake City, Utah, USA.
-Our wholly owned subsidiary, Miller & Hilton d/b/a Colmek Systems Engineering, leases 6,500 sq. ft. of business premises at 2001 South 3400 West, Salt Lake City, Utah comprising both office space, manufacturing and testing facilities.
-The lease provides for a monthly rental of \$3,795 (with an annual rental increase of 3%).
-The lease expires in April 2012.
+Our wholly owned subsidiary, Coda Octopus Colmek, Inc. leases 7,170 square feet of business premises at 1775 South 4130 West Suites, Salt Lake City, Utah comprising both office space, manufacturing and testing facilities.
+The lease provides for a monthly rental of \$6,504 and expires on September 30, 2014.

 Edinburgh, Scotland, UK.
-Our wholly owned UK subsidiary, Coda Octopus Products Limited, leases business premises comprising 4,099 sq. ft. and located at First Floor, Anderson House, Breadalbane Street, Edinburgh.
+Our wholly owned UK subsidiary, Coda Octopus Products Limited, leases business premises comprising 4,099 square feet located at 2nd Floor, Anderson House, 1 Breadalbane Street, Edinburgh, Scotland.
 The space comprises a main floor which houses sales and support staff and our software product development team.
 The building is located close to the Port of Leith and Firth of Forth, which is convenient for conducting trials and demonstrations of our products.
-The lease provides for an annual rental of £65,583.96 (equivalent to \$131,168 based on an exchange rate of \$2.00) and expires on September 26, 2016.
+The lease provides for an annual rental of £65,584 and expires on September 26, 2016.
 Pursuant to the provisions of the lease, we may terminate the lease without penalty on or after the fifth anniversary of the lease agreement, which is September 26, 2011.

-Edinburgh, Scotland, UK.
-Our wholly owned UK Subsidiary, Coda Octopus Products Limited, leases workshop and manufacturing facilities at Units 3, 8 and 10 Corunna Place, Edinburgh comprising 2,798 square feet and used as workshop space.
-The lease provides for a rental of $\pounds19,805$ per annum ($\pounds1,650$ per month - equivalent to \$3,300 based on an exchange rate of \$2.00).
+We also lease workshop and manufacturing facilities at Units 3, 8 and 10 Corunna Place, Edinburgh, Scotland comprising 2,798 square feet and used as workshop space.
+The lease provides for a rental of £19,805 per annum (£1,650 per month).
 There are two lease agreements in place for these premises.
-One expires on 31 July 2009 and is subject to a 4 months notice period and the other expires 20 July 2010 and is fixed for a period of 3 years.
+One expires on July 31, 2009 and is subject to a 4 month notice period and the other expires on July 20, 2010 and is fixed for a period of 3 years.

 Weymouth, England, UK.
-Our UK wholly owned subsidiary, Martech Systems (Weymouth) Limited leases business premises located at 14 Albany Road, Granby Industrial Estate, Weymouth, Dorset DT4 9TH comprising 5,000 sq. ft.
+Our UK wholly owned subsidiary, Coda Octopus Martech Limited leases business premises located at 14 Albany Road, Granby Industrial Estate, Weymouth, Dorset, England DT4 9TH comprising 5,000 square feet.
 This space comprises both office space and manufacturing and testing facilities.
-The lease provides for an annual rent of £29,984.74 (equivalent of \$59,969 based on an exchange rate of \$2.00) and expires on September 30, 2013.
+The lease provides for an annual rent of £29,985 and expires on September 30, 2013.
 The lease provides for an annual rent increase of 3% of the last annual rent.